Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 - Maintain screen-free boundaries for meals, bedtime, and outdoor play

-- Do not feel guilty about 20-30 minutes of quality educational app time within a balanced daily routine
+- Don't spiral into guilt over 20-30 minutes of quality educational app time within a balanced daily routine

-- Co-view when you can — your involvement multiplies the educational value
+- Co-view when you can — your presence multiplies the educational value

-The perfect is the enemy of the good.
-A family that manages screen time thoughtfully — even if they occasionally exceed the 1-hour guideline — is doing far better than one paralysed by guilt and inconsistency.
+The perfect is the enemy of the good here.
+A family managing screen time thoughtfully — even if they occasionally go over the 1-hour mark — is doing far better than one paralysed by guilt and inconsistency.
+Consistency matters more than perfection.

 Building Healthy Digital Habits Early

-The screen time habits you establish now will shape your child's relationship with technology for years to come.
-Children who grow up with clear boundaries, quality content, and balanced routines are far better equipped to manage their own screen time as they get older.
+The habits you establish now will shape your child's relationship with technology for years to come.
+Not forever — habits can change — but early patterns matter.
+Children who grow up with clear boundaries, quality content, and balanced routines develop better self-regulation around screens as they get older.

 For more on choosing the right educational apps and making screen time productive, read our guide on productive screen time and educational apps.